-Start a recording on the device.
+- Start a recording on the device.

+- Choose which storage device to save to.

-Stop a recording on the device.
+- Stop a recording on the device.

 Triggered recordings will end when manually stopped or when the device is shut down.

 Continuous recordings will continue until manually stopped.
 Even if the device is shut down, the recording will continue when the device starts up again.